 Colors / Colores

-These will help you a lot when it comes to all areas of basic conversation, as you will find that you start to run in a lot of difficulty very quickly when you do not know how to describe something by color – particularly since it is one of the most basic and first pieces of vocabulary that you are likely to learn in general.
+These will help you a lot when it comes to all areas of basic conversation, as you will find that you start to run in a lot of difficulty very quickly when you do not know how to describe something by color.
+Thus, it is one of the most basic and first pieces of vocabulary that you are likely to learn in general.

-For example, orange, it is a word for the color orange, but also it is used for the fruit of the same colour in English, so the word for orange in Spanish is also the word for the same fruit!
-Knowing this bits and pieces of information will help you to work out other words that you are hearing, and will stand you in good stead for future learning.
+For example, orange, it is a word for the color orange, but also it is used for the fruit of the same color in English.
+So, the word for orange in Spanish is also the word for the same fruit!
+Knowing this bits and pieces of information will help you to work out other words that you are hearing and will stand you in good stead for future learning.